Diego Morales (politician): Political career

 Morales declared his candidacy in the 2022 Indiana Secretary of State election.
-He defeated Holli Sullivan, the incumbent, at the Republican nominating convention.
-During the campaign, Morales was criticized for using campaign funds to purchase a $43,000 Toyota RAV4 and describing himself as a "veteran" even though he only served in the military for three months and he was in the Indiana Army National Guard and never deployed on active duty (the federal definition of a "veteran" only includes Active Duty service) Morales joined the America First Secretary of State Coalition, a coalition of secretary of state candidates who endorsed President Donald Trump's false allegations of voter fraud in the 2020 presidential election.
+He defeated Holli Sullivan, the incumbent, at the Republican nominating convention in a major Upset (competition).
+During the campaign, Morales was criticized for using campaign funds to purchase a $43,000 Toyota RAV4 and describing himself as a "veteran" even though he only served in the military for three months and he was in the Indiana Army National Guard and never deployed on active duty (the federal definition of a "veteran" only includes Active Duty service) Morales joined the America First Secretary of State Coalition, a coalition of secretary of state candidates who endorsed President Donald Trump's claims of voter fraud in the 2020 presidential election.
 After winning the Republican nomination, he changed his stance on the 2020 presidential election, telling The Washington Post that he believed Biden won legitimately.
 WTHR commented that Morales received the most negative press of any statewide candidate in Indiana since Richard Mourdock in the 2012 Senate race.

 Morales defeated Destiny Wells, the Democratic Party nominee, in the November 8 general election.
 He was the only "America First" coalition candidate to win election in 2022.
 Although Morales won by a large margin, he underperformed all other statewide Republican nominees in Indiana by 5–7 percentage points.

 Tenure as Secretary of State

-Morales' tenure has been highly scrutinized.
+Morales's tenure has been highly scrutinized.
 He hired his brother-in-law at a salary of $108,000.
 In 2023, his office gave a spot bonus to nearly every employee in his office for a total of $308,000.
-The office gave numerous no bid contracts to companies that donated to his campaign.
+The office gave numerous no-bid contracts to companies that donated to his campaign.
 He has taken two international trips to India and Hungary.
 His office claimed he was on an economic development trip in India, despite economic development not being a duty of the Secretary of State.
 In Hungary, Morales claimed he was on "personal time", yet he visited with government officials in the country.
-Morales purchased a GMC Yukon Denali for $90,000 with taxpayer funds from a dealership that donated $65,000 to Morales' campaign.
+Morales purchased a GMC Yukon Denali for $90,000 with taxpayer funds from a dealership that donated $65,000 to Morales's campaign.

 In May 2025, the Marion County Election Board announced they are investigating Morales over a re-election video for his 2026 campaign, in which the ad featured footage of Morales taken during an official visit to the Marion County Election Service Center.

+In June 2026, at the Indiana GOP convention, Morales lost the nomination to be the republican nominee for Secretary of State in the 2026 election.
+He finished third behind Max Engling and David Shelton.